 So keep reading below to learn about the many ways you can use social media customer feedback to improve customer service and provide valuable insight to your entire organization -- and learn more about our new multi-channel Conversations tool that connects your social media accounts into an all-in-one shared inbox.

-7 Ways to Use Social Media Customer Feedback
+How to Use Social Media for Customer Feedback

 Monitor mentions of your brand and your competitors.
-By seeing when your brand name is discussed on social media, you can give instant customer support and feedback to people having issues with your product or service, regardless of whether they contacted you for help.
+By engaging in social listening to see when your brand name is discussed on social media, you can give instant customer support and feedback to people having issues with your product or service, regardless of whether they contacted you for help.

 When rolling out a new product or making changes to features of your existing product, it's common to experience backlash among your current customer base.
 Just look at, well, every new feature Facebook rolls out.
 While much of the hoopla dies down pretty quickly after customers adjust to the change, sometimes there are legitimate user experience and design issues that your team didn't identify during development.